 SSL certificate (if using encrypted connections)

-Store these credentials securely using environment variables or a secrets manager rather than hardcoding them in your scripts.
+Security best practices recommend storing credentials in environment variables or a dedicated secrets manager rather than hardcoding them in scripts—a critical safeguard for protecting sensitive customer data and maintaining compliance.

-Field mapping connects data fields in HubSpot to columns in PostgreSQL.
-Start by identifying which HubSpot objects you need to sync (contacts, companies, deals) and which PostgreSQL tables will store this data.
+Identify which HubSpot objects to sync (contacts, companies, deals) and which PostgreSQL tables will store this data.

 Contact Mapping Example:

-Webhooks: HubSpot can send notifications when records change.
-This provides near-instant updates but requires setting up an endpoint to receive these notifications.
+Webhooks: HubSpot can send notifications when records change, but this requires setting up an endpoint to receive notifications.

-Polling: Your sync system can check both HubSpot and PostgreSQL at regular intervals (e.g., every 5 minutes) to find records that have changed.
-This is simpler to set up but introduces some delay in synchronization.
+Polling: Your sync system can check both HubSpot and PostgreSQL at regular intervals (e.g., every 5 minutes).
+This is simpler to set up than webhooks.

 For PostgreSQL, you can track changes using timestamps or triggers that mark records as modified.